Net-Maker/HC-NeRF/README.md

 1. Following the instructions in the [NSVF repo](https://github.com/facebookresearch/NSVF#prepare-your-own-dataset), then set the dataset_name to 'tankstemple'.
 2. Calibrating images with the script from [NGP](https://github.com/NVlabs/instant-ngp/blob/master/docs/nerf_dataset_tips.md):
 `python dataLoader/colmap2nerf.py --colmap_matcher exhaustive --run_colmap`, then adjust the datadir in `configs/your_own_data.txt`.
 Please check the `scene_bbox` and `near_far` if you get abnormal results.

+note that our coordination system is different from original nerf's system

 ## Citation